Eastwick College | Evaluated Learning Experience

 96 hours (12 weeks).

 December 2019 - Present.

-This course includes laboratory projects associated with CT101 – PC Technology I. Students will gain the experience needed to build, set up, configure and repair PCs.
-Students will assemble a computer system with emphasis on installing memory, microprocessors, drives, as well as I/O devices and other peripherals.
+This course includes laboratory projects associated with CT101 – PC Technology I. Students will gain the experience needed to build, set up, configure and repair PCs and will assemble a computer system with emphasis on installing memory, microprocessors, drives, as well as I/O devices and other peripherals.
 Outside preparation includes: class preparation, reviewing notes, and assigned readings.
 Prerequisite: Basic Electronics Theory ET101T, Basic Electronics Laboratory ET101L.

-In the lower division baccalaureate / associate degree category, 1 semester hours in Information Technology, Computer Science, Computer Information Systems, Informatics, Network Technology, Web Design and Liberal Arts elective (5/22).
+In the lower division baccalaureate/associate degree category, 1 semester hour in Information Technology, Computer Science, Computer Information Systems, Informatics, Network Technology, Web Design and Liberal Arts elective (5/22).
 NOTE: This course was previously evaluated by the American Council on Education (ACE).
 To view credit recommendations previously established by ACE, visit the ACE National Guide.